 Its “end” now allows marketers to (finally) focus all their promotional attention and energy on the far more lucrative first-party data to deliver bespoke experiences for their audiences.

-It’s certainly important to consider how you use this customer data and, in turn, make your customers feel with your messaging throughout your cross-channel marketing efforts.
+It’s certainly very important to consider how you use this customer data in your strategy.
+(And, in turn, how you make your customers feel with your marketing messaging.)

-But it’s equally vital to unify your first-party data in a single source of truth where you can readily activate that data when and where you need and see contacts’ profiles update dynamically in order to realize your revised customer engagement strategy.
+But it’s equally vital to unify your first-party data in a single source of truth.
+Specifically, one in which you can readily activate that data when and where you need and see contacts’ profiles update dynamically in order to realize your revised customer engagement strategy.

-Modern martech you need to transform your customer engagement model
+Modern martech you need to improve customer engagement (and other metrics)

 Authentication, consent, and value exchange are the core tenets of the modern customer engagement strategy.
 Neglect one of these central components, and you simply won’t be able to execute a productive lifecycle marketing orchestration strategy.